luisomdev/Ecommerce/README.md

   - Updated the “Customers” section and improved the data processing and security.
   - Updated the “Employees” section and added a new role and permissions management function.
   - Updated the “Metrics” section for new social networks and to make it more abstract.
+  - Branches are created: CRM, CMS, Frontend and Backend, each branch has its own implementation guide, variables environment and deployment mode.
+  - The Docs branch is created which will have the project documentation in a general way.

 **This project will not require maintenance after 2026.
 The project is open source** **Please refrain from using the project as your own, remember to leave credits with my name (github user or email) or just leaving a link to this repository.
 Thank you and have a nice day.**